bookofproofs/bookofproofs.github.io/_sources/history/18th-century/ruffini.md

 **Paolo Ruffini** was an Italian mathematician who gave a proof that the quintic equation could not be solved earlier than Abel.

 ### Mathematical Profile (Excerpt):
-* The family moved to Reggio, near Modena in the Emilia-Romagna region of northern Italy, when Paolo was a teenager.
 * Among his teachers of mathematics at Modena were Luigi Fantini, who taught Ruffini geometry, and Paolo Cassiani, who taught him calculus.
 * Cassiani's course at Modena on the foundations of analysis was taken over by Ruffini in 1787-88 although he was still a student at this time.
 * On 9 June 1788 Ruffini graduated with a degree in philosophy, medicine and surgery.